Coronet: Holy Roman Empire

 Considering the religious nature of the Holy Roman Empire, one can say that, except for the short-lived Napoleonic states, no continental secular system of heraldry historically was so neatly regulated as under the British crown.
 Still, there are often traditions (often connected to the Holy Roman Empire, e.g., those in Sweden, Denmark or Russia) that include the use of crown and coronets.
 While most languages do not have a specific term for coronets, but simply use the word meaning crown, it is possible to determine which of those crowns are for peerage or lower-level use, and thus can by analogy be called coronets.

 Precisely because there are many traditions and more variation within some of these, there is a plethora of continental coronet types.
 Indeed, there are also some coronets for positions that do not exist or entitle one to a coronet in the Commonwealth tradition.
 Such a case in French (ancien, i.e., royal era) heraldry, where coronets of rank did not come into use before the 16th century, is the vidame, whose coronet (illustrated) is a metal circle mounted with three visible crosses (there is no documentary or archeological evidence that such a coronet was ever made).

 Often, coronets are substituted by helmets, or only worn on a helmet.

+Austro-Hungarian Monarchy

+In Austria-Hungary, coronets were usually granted with arms, but sometimes a coronet was not granted.

 Kingdom of Portugal

-These coronets and crowns were used in Portuguese heraldry:
+These coronets (coronéis, singular: coronel) and crowns (Portuguese: coroas, singular: coroa) were used in Portuguese heraldry: